skiadas/SoftwareDevelopmentPracticumCourse/activities/activity13-2StrategyTemplate.md

 }
 ```

-**NOTE**: This exhibits the one of the limitations of the template method pattern: The printing mechanism is here intimately related to the traversal strategy; we can't just take that printing code and apply it to the PreorderTraversal strategy, we would need to create a new class for it.
+**NOTE**: This exhibits one of the limitations of the template method pattern: The printing mechanism is here intimately related to the traversal strategy; we can't just take that printing code and apply it to the PreorderTraversal strategy, we would need to create a new class for it.

 In general, imagine we wanted to work with all 3 traversals, and there were 4 different kinds of operations we wanted to do with the trees (print, add, find max, append to list).
 We would then need 12 different classes: 3 abstract classes for the 3 different kinds of traversals, and 4 subclasses of each for the different operations.